 Start Strolling in the Car Seat

-We encourage new parents to consider starting off with either a car seat adapter for your stroller, or a car seat frame (and delay buying a standard-size product until you have a better sense of what your long-term strolling needs will be).
-While most standard-size products offer car seat adapters, a standard-size product with a car seat adapter is significantly heavier, more bulky, and less easy to use than a car seat frame.
-Notable exceptions might be the Britax B-Agile 3 or the Baby Jogger City Mini that both weigh about 17.5 pounds and offer car seat adapters for many of the popular brand infant car seats including the award-winning Chicco Keyfit 30.
+We encourage new parents to consider starting off with either a car seat adapter for your stroller, or a car seat frame (and delay buying a full-size product until you have a better sense of what your long-term strolling needs will be).
+While most full-size products offer car seat adapters, a full-size product with a car seat adapter is more cumbersome and more laborious to use than a car seat frame product.
+A notable exception might be the Baby Jogger City Mini that weighs 17.5 lbs and offers car seat adapters for many of the top infant car seats including the award-winning Chicco Keyfit 30.

-In any event, make sure you get a car seat adapter or frame that provides a click-in method of securing your specific model of car seat rather than a strap-in.
-The click-in method is much faster and easier than a strap-in.
+In any event, make sure you get a car seat adapter or frame stroller that provides a click-in method of securing your specific model of car seat rather than a strap-in.
+The click-in way is much faster and easier than using the two-step strap process.

 - The car seat provides safe, secure, and comfortable support for baby in months 0-6 (and up to 1 year)